A Special Evening at Riverton Trolley Park: Community, Bikes, and Fun

 On September 18, Riverton Trolley Park was buzzing with energy for a truly special community event.
 We at the Portland Parks Conservancy were thrilled to see so many people come out to enjoy the evening, connect with neighbors, and create new memories.

-This gathering wasn’t just about celebrating the present, it was also about honoring the past.
+This gathering wasn’t just about celebrating the present—it was also about honoring the past.
 More than a century ago, Riverton Trolley Park was one of Portland’s most beloved gathering spaces, a place where families and friends came together for recreation and community.
 Events like this one pay homage to that history by bringing people back to this iconic space, reminding us of its roots as a lively, welcoming hub.
+Learn more about the park’s history.

-Adding to the experience, Jeff Tarlin, former City Arborist, led a walk-and-talk through Riverton Trolley Park.
-Guests got a glimpse into the park’s past, learned about its present, and got excited about what’s to come.
-It was a wonderful way to connect with the history and future of this beloved community space.
+Adding to the experience, Jeff Tarling, former City Arborist, led a walk-and-talk through Riverton Trolley Park.
+Guests got a glimpse into the park’s past, learned about its present, and shared excitement for what’s to come.

 Check out some of the photos from this special evening below!